 Jensen, J.B.
 2004, Southern Hognose Snake Heterodon simus.
 Pp. 42-43 in R.E.
 Mirarchi, M.A.
 Bailey, T.M.
 Haggerty, And T.L.
 Best, Eds.
 Alabama Wildlife.
 Volume 3.
 Imperiled Amphibians, Reptiles, Birds,And Mammals.
 The Alabama Press, Tuscaloosa.

 Jordan, R.A.
 1998.
 “Species Profile: Southern Hognose Snake (Heterodon Simus) On Military Installations In The Southeastern United States,” Technical Report SERDP-98-4, U.S. Army Engineer Waterways Experiment Station, Vicksburg, MS.

 Mount, Robert H. 1975.
 The Reptiles and Amphibians of Alabama.
 Auburn Printing Company, Auburn.
 Pp.192-195.

 Tuberville, T.D.
 2002.
 Upland Snake Species Profiles: Southern Hognose Snake, Heterodon simus.

-Author: Paul Carver, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries
+Paul Carver, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries